How cells and tissues grow

-Scientists now believe that stem cells may play a role in the development of cancer.
+Scientists now believe that stem cells might play a role in the development of cancer.
 They think that some tumours develop from faulty stem cells.
 This has led to the idea of cancer stem cells, which scientists have now identified in a range of cancer types.
 The types include bowel, breast and prostate cancer as well as leukaemia.

 Researchers are looking at whether some treatments could target cancer stem cells.

 When cells divide and grow they do this very precisely so that the new cells are exactly the same as the old ones.

 Each cell makes copies of all its genes.
 Then each cell splits into 2 with one set of genes in each new cell.
 During the process, there are lots of checks to make sure that everything has copied correctly.
 But sometimes mistakes happen, which can lead to cancer.

 You can read about genes and cancer on the page about how cancer starts.